 You should check with your insurance as some long term care coverage will pay for the lift itself.
-The U.S. Department of Veterans Affairs (VA) has a program that would help with the costs of a lift.
-You can contact the VA Office at 1-877-222-VETS.
+The Veteran’s Administration (VA) has a program that would help with the costs of a lift.
+You can contact the VA Office at 1-877-222-VETS orhttp://www.va.gov.

 Home Ownership Loans can be used for home modifications.
 To find a local Rural Development area office near you, visithttp://www.rurdev.usda.gov/recd_map.html or go tohttp://www.rurdev.usda.gov/rhs/Individual/ind_splash.htm or call (530)792-5820, (530)792-5848 (TDD).
 Each State’s Assistive Technology program helps with Loans and/or Grants for disabled persons.
 Go to http://www.homemods.org/pages/statefunding.html to get the contact information for your state.

-Department of Housing and Urban Development (HUD)HUD may be able to counsel you on options.
+Banks often offer loans to finance home modification projects such as putting in a lift.
+Contact yours for more information.
+HUD may be able to counsel you on options.
 Call (888)466-3487 for the Department of Housing and Urban Development.
 Community Development Block Grants (CDBG) are available to make home modifications.

 A list of Housing and Community Development Agencies can be found athttp://www.nahro.org/reference/internethousing.cfm or by calling the National Association of Housing and Redevelopment Officials at (877) 866-2476.

-A local FHA lender can be found by visiting http://www.hud.gov/ll/code/llplcrit.html.
-You may want to get a copy of IRS Publication 502 to see if you can get help with home modifications.
-Contact the IRS for more information about Rural Housing Services (RHS) Section 502:
+Federal Housing Administration part of the U.S. Department of Housing and Urban Development (HUD) can help you find home modification loans.
+Contacthttp://www.dtinational.org/training/hudinfo/hudoffices.asp or call them at (202) 708-1112.
+A local FHA lender can be found by visiting http://www.hud.gov/ll/code/llplcrit.html You may want to get a copy of IRS Publication 502 to see if you can get help with home modifications.
+Contact the IRS by visiting http://www.irs.gov/pub/irs-pdf/p502.pdf or call (800) 829-3676.
+Rural Housing Services (RHS) Section 502.